-Scope and Content note This collection is composed of the single, handwritten diary of Stephen Gould.
-Diary entries include descriptions of social calls, Quaker Meetings, the health of Gould's young son, births, deaths, and marriages within the Quaker community, and discussions of the War of 1812 and Gould's opposition to war fare in general.
+Overview Stephen Gould was an active Quaker and a repairer of clocks in Newport, Rhode Island.
+His diary entries include descriptions of social calls, Quaker Meetings, the health of Gould's young son, births, deaths, and marriages within the Quaker community, and discussions of the War of 1812 and Gould's opposition to warfare in general.

 Abstract This collection includes the commonplace book of Sarah Sharpless Green, the writing book of her sister Amy Sharpless, and the copy book of her daughter Sadie Sharpless Green.
 In her journals are personal notes, poetry, newspaper clippings, and manuscript copies of spiritual writings.
 The most substantial of these is the account of the life of Quaker minister Ruth Anna Lindley.

-Scope and Content note This collection is composed of ten handwritten journals of Rowland Greene.
-Entries largely focus on religious visits Greene made throughout New England, as well as Quaker meetings he attended, social calls, family news, deaths within the Quaker community, and passages of religious reflection.
+Overview Rowland Greene was a Quaker minister from Rhode Island.
+His diary entries focus largely on religious visits Greene made throughout New England, as well as Quaker meetings he attended, social calls, family news, deaths within the Quaker community, and passages of religious reflection.